tomblomfield-zz/policy/README.md

 Your Policy object will have the controller context available within its `perform` method - ie you can access methods like `current_member`

+If the Policy is failed, the `unauthorized` will be called on the controller - by default this will `redirect_to :back` and set a flash error, but this can be customised

 ### Advanced Options

 #### Target certain controller actions